 Gender and Job Performance: Evidence from Wall Street

-This study concerns the relationship between gender and job performance among brokerage firm equity analysts.
-Women’s representation in analyst positions dropped from 16 percent in 1995 to 14 percent in 2005.
-The study found significant gender-based differences in performance on various dimensions.
-For example, women cover roughly 9 stocks, on average, as compared with 10 for men, and women’s earnings estimates tend to be less accurate than men’s estimates.
-But the study also found that women are significantly more likely than men to be designated as All-Stars, which indicates that they outperform men in other aspects of job performance.
+We study the relation between gender and job performance among brokerage firm equity analysts.
+Women's representation in analyst positions drops from 16% in 1995 to 13% in 2005.
+We find women cover roughly 9 stocks on average compared to 10 for men.
+Women's earnings estimates tend to be less accurate.
+After controlling for forecast characteristics, the difference in accuracy is roughly equivalent to four years of experience.
+Despite reduced coverage and lower forecast accuracy, we find women are significantly more likely to be designated as All-Stars, which suggests they outperform at other aspects of the job such as client service.

 Suggested Citation: Suggested Citation